-Reacting to Reading: Drawing Conclusions (I Read/I Think/Therefore)
+Reacting to Reading: Drawing Conclusions (I Read/I Think/Therefore) Introduction to Business

 Readers draw conclusions based on the ideas and information that they read from one or more sources.
 Providing a graphic organizer before reading helps students to organize their thinking during reading in order to analyze, make inferences and draw conclusions after reading.